Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Dispersion by periodic and finite multipartite arrays of plasmonic nanoparticles

 As we see, this sum resembles a Fourier transform.
 As the size of the finite array grows, the bulk modes are extended in real space, and this will lead to confinement in $q$-space, with a narrow peak for a certain $q$ value.
 The edge states however, are only extended in 1D, so they will only have an effective crystalline momentum in one of the directions.
 Finally, the corner states are highly localized in space, as they are quasi-0D modes.
 Their confinement in real space will lead to delocalization in $q$-space and to flat $\omega_{s}(q)$ bands.

-To demonstrate this, we choose a 2D SSH lattice \cite{kim_topological_2020} (see scheme in Fig.~\ref{fig:effectivedispersionbands}(a)), which is the two-dimensional extension of the infamous Su-Schrieffer-Heeger (SSH) model \cite{su_solitons_1979}, first introduced to explain the physics of the polyacetylene chain and later studied as the simplest model for a topological insulator.
+To demonstrate this, we choose a 2D SSH lattice \cite{kim_topological_2020} (see scheme in Fig.~\ref{fig:effectivedispersionbands}(a)), which is the two-dimensional extension of the Su-Schrieffer-Heeger (SSH) model \cite{su_solitons_1979}.
+It was first introduced to explain the physics of the polyacetylene chain and later studied as the simplest model for a topological insulator and replicated in arrays of plasmonic nanoparticles\cite{Ling2015, Pocock2018, Downing2018, Pocock2019,buendia_exploiting_2023}.
 In the 2D SSH model, the particles are arranged in a square lattice, with alternate distances $\beta d/2$ and $(2-\beta)d/2$ in the $x$ and $y$ directions, where $d$ is the lattice parameter and $\beta$ is a dimensionless parameter that ranges from 0 to 2.
 The unit cell has four different sites, i.e. sublattices ($A, B, C, D$).

-For $\beta > 1$ the array is topologically non-trivial and hosts both 1D (edge) and 0D (corner) states.
+While the nearest-neighbour 2D SSH lattice has zero Chern number, the existence of edge and corner states is predicted by a topological invariant, the vectorial Zak phase \cite{kim_topological_2020}, introduced in \cite{liu_novel_2017}, which is a generalization of the 1D Zak phase.
+We define the vectorial Zak phase as $\mathbf{\gamma} = (\gamma_x,\gamma_y)$, where the Zak phase in the $j$ direction is: